opendoor/pggen/HACKING.md

  }
 ```

-Even without formatting it is actually pretty readable.
+Even without formatting the generated code is pretty readable, so this trick doesn't
+usually result in less debuggable generated code.